Services and Segment structure in TCP

 The various services provided by the TCP to the application layer are as follows:

 - Process-to-Process Communication –

-TCP provides process to process communication, i.e, the transfer of data takes place between individual processes executing on end systems.
+TCP provides a process to process communication, i.e, the transfer of data that takes place between individual processes executing on end systems.
 This is done using port numbers or port addresses.
-Port numbers are 16 bit long that help identify which process is sending or receiving data on a host.
+Port numbers are 16 bits long that help identify which process is sending or receiving data on a host.